HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

    -  Wire the split node to this function node.
 5. Drag an **http request** node onto the canvas.
    - Change the Return to "a parsed JSON object" so that Node-RED will automatically convert the response to a JSON object.
-   - Write the function node to this http request node.
+   - Wire the function node to this http request node.
 6. Drag a **function** node onto the canvas.
    - On the **On Message** tab enter the JavaScript:
     {% raw %}